Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter21.md

 13. Confirm by pressing on **Save**.
 14. **Set a login code** as owner/user of the app for future usage.
 15. And **Press login** to open the app.

-> **Note** Your corporate account isn't the same as your Branch account.
-You can have a corporate head office in London but have two branches, one branch in Liverpool and one branch in Birmingham.

 ## Support